 “It required a lot of planning, coordination and communication between everyone on the team, but it was a great opportunity for us to showcase our skills and meet other gymnastics teams,” Davis wrote.

 Looking forward, Davis said he hopes that the team will get to go to more competitions.
 Due to COVID-19, the team was unable to compete at the NAIGC Nationals for the past few years, but they are planning on going this year.
 In addition, he hopes Emory Gymnastics can start collaborating more with other nearby teams such as Georgia Tech and Kennesaw State.

 Jovanovic echoed Davis’ sentiments, stating that the club is hoping to do more fundraising so that the team can enter more competitions.
 She added that she is looking forward to seeing how Emory Gymnastics grows over the next few years.

 Emory Gymnastics is a unique community that prioritizes student passion over prior experience and competitive success.
 If you are brave enough to try it out, you may just find your new passion there.

-Jessie Satovsky (26C, she/her) is from San Francisco, California, prospective majoring in international relations and environmental science.
-Outside of the Wheel, Satovsky is on Emory's debate team.
+Jessie Satovsky (26C, she/her) is from San Francisco, California, and is studying international relations and environmental science.
+Outside of the Wheel, Satovsky is the Secretary of Plastic Free Emory and volunteers with the Atlanta Urban Debate League.
 She loves chocolate, reading, and spending time in nature.